Taplow United F.C.

 Taplow United Football Club is a football club based in the village of Taplow, in the county of Buckinghamshire, England.
-They were founded in 1923 and offer football for boys and girls across all age groups from Under 7 to Under 18 plus 3 senior men's sides.
+They were founded in 1923 and offer football for boys and girls across all age groups from Under 7 to Under 18 plus 3 senior men's sides and a women's team.
 The men's first team currently compete in the and play at the Stanley Jones Memorial Ground.

 History

-The football club was formed, by former pupils of Slough Secondary School in 1923 and were originally called Old Paludians.
+The football club was formed by former pupils of Slough Secondary School in 1923, and were originally called Old Paludians.

-In the 1994–95 season the club joined division one of the Chiltonian League.
+In the 1994–95 season the club joined Division One of the Chiltonian League, and after one season they were promoted to the Premier Division.
 In 1998 the club then changed its name to Taplow United.
 In 2000 the Chiltonian league merged into the Hellenic Football League, but the club did not join the merged league and moved to the East Berkshire Football League instead.
 In the 2004–05 season the club moved to the Reading League.

+Women's team

+The club formed a women's team in 2014.
+In 2018 they won the Thames Valley Counties Women's League Division Two South title.
+As of 2025–26 they still play in the Thames Valley Counties League, in Division Three South.